parniaa/lighthouse-web-notes/week_1/day_1/What_Should_I_Do_for_Lunch_Tips.md

 The array slice method can be used on an array to remove some of initial elements that we do not need. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice

 ### A "library" is a collection of pre-written code.
-Libraries can be private, but many are packaged up nicely, branded and made publicly available for other developers to use in their own projects.
+Libraries can be private, but many are packaged up nicely, branded and made publicly available for other developers to use i

+n their own projects.

 ### * creating new repo in git.